-This policy is effective from the date of approval by the Audit Committee of CIBC, December 3, 2008 and applies to all subsequent engagements.
+This policy is effective from the date of approval by the Audit Committee of CIBC, December 1, 2010 and applies to all subsequent engagements.

 This policy will be reviewed at least annually and will be submitted to the Audit Committee of the Board of Directors for review and approval.
+Material changes will be submitted to the CIBC Governance and Control Committee for approval prior to submission to the Audit Committee.
 Any significant updates will be communicated on CIBC Today.